Laravel Route Model Binding Best Practices for Cleaner Code

 })->withTrashed();

-The withTrashed() method tells Laravel to include soft deleted records in the lookup.
-Use this carefully though, you probably don't want it on public facing routes.
+The withTrashed() method tells Laravel to include soft-deleted records in the lookup.
+Use this carefully though.
+You probably don't want it on public-facing routes.

 Custom Resolution Logic with resolveRouteBinding